beelang/introduction-to-beelang/README.md

 By defining the `Person` object you've created a stream for those types of objects.
 Any new object created within that `Person` becomes an event on the stream.
 By "creating" a new person as `jordan` you essentially created a unique identifier that can be watched for on the stream.
 When you "changed" the name of `jordan` you didn't mutate the object, you put a new event on the stream with the identifier and the data changed, and replaced the old object with the new person using the same data.
 The `greeting` function you defined is an event handler.
 Whenever an event on the `Person` stream with the matching id the object it's resting on, and the values defined in the function definition have changed, then it reevaluates.

-Here is a sample Dragon program:
+Here is a sample bee program:

 ```
 # First we assign the twitter client library to a local constant: